shyamsridhar123/A2A/README.md

 ## Features

 - Implementation of core A2A protocol components
-- Demo of two agents (powered by GPT-4.5 and GPT-O3 Mini) communicating
+- Demo of two agents (powered by GPT-4.5 and GPT-O3 Mini) communicating through Azure OpenAI
 - Advanced demo with function calling capabilities
 - Structured message format following A2A standards
 - Conversation management between multiple agents
+- Graceful fallback to mock implementations when Azure credentials are unavailable

 ## Project Structure